Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 Repotting

-Repot Brassia Orchid when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.
+Repot Brassia Orchid when it has outgrown its pot, and the new growth reaches out over the edge of the pot, or when the soil has broken down completely.

 Basically repotting a Spider Orchid every 2-3 years should be adequate.
 Repot only when new growth begins, shortly after blooming is over.

 Use a pot with proper drainage holes or slits as the roots need good air circulation.
-The pot should be large enough to accomodate the roots of the orchid.
-Check out these ceramic orchid pots with a free slotted orchid pot liner on Amazon.
+The pot should be large enough to accomodate the roots.
+Check out these ceramic orchid pots on Amazon.

 Use a loose, free-draining bark soil as the roots require good air circulation otherwise they begin to die.
 While repotting, shake off excess soil and trim off any dried and shrivelled pseudobulbs.

-Brassia Orchids thrive when hanging or mounted on a vertical surface to allow the roots free air circulation.
+Brassia Orchids flourish when hanging or mounted on a vertical surface, as it allows free air circulation to the roots.
 If growing the orchid in a hanging basket, replace the potting medium regularly.

-After flowering give Brassia orchids a rest period of about 6-8 weeks.
+After flowering give Brassia orchid a rest period of about 6-8 weeks.
 Give it lower light, cooler temperatures, less water and stop feeding it.

 • Lower light: Place the orchid in a dark spot like a cupboard or cover it with an opaque material.